- Self-Directed Accounts

-The concept of using a self-directed IRA is new for some people, which is why we’ve compiled a list of the most common questions we hear from investors about investing in private entities with their account.
+The concept of using a self-directed IRA is new for some people, which is why we’ve compiled a list of the most common questions we hear from investors about investing in private equity or entities with their account.

 Types of entities include: